5 tips for effective employee reviews and evaluations

 - Address business-level challenges head-on.

 Financial pressures and belt tightening can put managers – and the entire employee review process – in a tough spot, particularly if cash is short for boosting high performers’ compensation.
 That makes clear and consistent communication critical.
-Motivating your employees to buy into the broader purpose of your organization and its vision, strategy, and goals is essential in these moments, and there are ways to achieve this and still preserve an effective performance review process.
+Motivating your employees to buy into the broader purpose of your organisation and its vision, strategy, and goals is essential in these moments, and there are ways to achieve this and still preserve an effective performance review process.

 Remember, performance management should be less about evaluating people and more about providing a great experience.
 It’s about setting your people and the business up for success.
 Companies are changing their performance management strategies, opting for a continuous approach that is more open and less arduous for employees and managers alike – and supports ongoing coaching, feedback, and alignment as priorities shift over time.

 Transition from thinking that reviews are about giving pats on the back for doing a good job to the review being an opportunity to provide growth and development opportunities in the form of an evaluation.
-After all, at the end of the year, people look at the collection of experiences their managers chose to highlight and discuss and then essentially decide whether they want to ante up another year at your organization.
+After all, at the end of the year, people look at the collection of experiences their managers chose to highlight and discuss and then essentially decide whether they want to ante up another year at your organisation.
 Retaining the best people requires ensuring that the review process is always-on and is holistic in nature.
 Creating honest, human moments for reflection and improvement throughout the year, and in a variety of ways, results in people being more engaged with their colleagues and their work, better individual performances, and better business outcomes.

 SAP Insights Newsletter